Nakama3942/WiretappingScanner/server/README.md

 The full text of the license can be found at the following [link](https://github.com/Nakama3942/WiretappingScanner/blob/master/LICENSE).

-> Copyright © 2023 Kalynovsky Valentin.
+> Copyright © 2023 Kalynovsky Valentin, Babii Eduard.
 All rights reserved.
 >
 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.